USS Frank E. Evans: Construction

 Frank E. Evanss keel was laid at the Bethlehem Steel Company's shipyard in Staten Island.
 She was launched on 3 October 1944, sponsored by Mrs. Frank E. Evans, widow of Brigadier General Evans, and commissioned on 3 February 1945.

 Service history

 World War II

 Frank E. Evans arrived at Pearl Harbor.
 Territory of Hawaii, on 18 May 1945 for her final training, then crossed the Pacific Ocean to Eniwetok, Guam, Ulithi, and Okinawa on escort duty.
 Reaching action waters on 24 June 1945, she was assigned to radar picket and local escort duty, often firing on Japanese aircraft.
 After the close of hostilities in World War II on 15 August 1945, she patrolled the Yellow Sea and the Bohai Sea, embarked released Americans from prisoner-of-war camps near Dalian, Manchuria, and covered occupation landings at Jinsen, Korea.

 1946–1949

 Frank E. Evans continued to operate in East Asia until 6 March 1946, when she departed Qingdao, China, bound for San Francisco, California.
-Immobilized there on 31 March 1946, she was decommissioned and placed in reserve on 14 December 1949.
+Inactivated there on 31 March 1946, she was decommissioned and placed in reserve on 14 December 1949.